 Michigan ECHO Scholarship

-A tuition-free path for Michigan’s frontline workers administered by Michigan College Access Network.
+A tuition-free pathway for Michigan’s frontline workers administered by Michigan College Access Network.

 About the Scholarship